 The University of Utah frequently accepts and attracts students from “B+” average high schools with a GPA of roughly 3.65.
 Additionally, 31% of those who were accepted chose to enroll in the university.

 Does the University of Utah Require Test Scores in 2023?

 It is important to remember that each institution has its requirements for standardized tests.

-The SAT or ACT are typically required, and many schools also demand the SAT subject examinations.
+Typically, the University of Utah requires the SAT or ACT for admission, and some schools may also demand the SAT subject examinations.

 To apply to the University of Utah, prospective students must take the SAT or ACT.

-But, more importantly, success is required for a strong application.
+But, more importantly, a strong application requires demonstrated success.

-Moreover, admission test results must be included with your application, as the University of Utah does not waive tests.
+Furthermore, including admission test results with your application is mandatory, as the University of Utah does not waive tests.

 University of Utah SAT Requirements

 The University of Utah often prefers applicants who score in the top 36% of SAT takers.